jefflau/jest-fetch-mock/README.md

 ```

 With this done, you'll have `fetch` and `fetchMock` available on the global scope.
 Fetch will be used as usual by your code and you'll use `fetchMock` in your tests

+Note: the `resetMocks` Jest configuration default was changed from `false` to `true` in Jest 4.0.1.
+Therefore the Jest configuration of setting it to `false` is required if the `setupJest.js` is what calls "enableMocks()" (i.e. in the above suggested setup) otherwise you will need to call "enableMocks()" in a "beforeEach" block.

 #### Default not mocked